 Where Do Coffee Beans Come From?

-So the seeds are collected from the coffee cherries or the fruit that grows from coffee trees.
-Harvesting the coffee cherries can be quite difficult due to the fact that a coffee tree typically grows on uneven surfaces such as a mountain or hillside.
-To make things even more difficult, especially for one who is impatient, it typically takes three to four years for the plant to bear fruit.
-Another reason why you should be grateful for your coffee farmers because they put in a lot of work to make sure you get your daily dose of lifeblood.
+The seeds come from coffee cherries, the fruit that grows from coffee trees.
+Harvesting them can be difficult because coffee plants typically grow on uneven surfaces, like a mountain or hillside.
+To make things even more difficult, especially for one who is impatient, it typically takes three to four years for the plant to bear fruit…these are but a few reasons you should be extra grateful for coffee farmers and the hard work they put in to make sure you get your daily dose of goodness.

 The Wet Method

-During the wet processing method, once all of the fleshy pulp is removed, the beans are placed in tanks of water and fermented for about 18-24 hours.
-This helps breakdown the think slimy layer surrounding the bean.
+During the wet processing method, once all of the coffee cherries’ fleshy pulp is removed, the beans are placed in tanks of water and fermented for about 18-24 hours.
+This helps break down the thick and slimy layer surrounding the bean.
 Afterward, the farmer will wash the beans with fresh water then place the beans to dry either in the sun or in a large, rotating mechanical dryer.

 The Dry Method